These roasted potatoes are crisp, browned outside, tender inside with the right amount of moisture, and never dry.

 Yes, you can cut the potatoes up to 12 hours in advance and leave them in a bowl with cold water in the refrigerator.

-When ready to use them, take them out of the water, rinse them with fresh tap water, and use them as described in the recipe.
+When ready, take them out of the water, rinse them with fresh tap water, and use them as described in the recipe.

 Yes, you can.
-The potatoes won't taste the same, of course, and they will take a few minutes longer to cook.
+Of course, the potatoes won’t taste the same and will take a few minutes longer to cook.

 Storage

-Store leftovers in a bowl in the refrigerator for up to 48 hours.
+Refrigerator: Store leftovers in an airtight container in the fridge for up to 48 hours.

 More Potato Recipes